-“No synthetic fertilizers, sewage sludge, synthetic pesticides, irradiation, GMO, or antibiotics/growth hormones can be used on organic foods,” says Monica Auslander, MS, RD, LD/N, nutrition consultant for RSP Nutrition.
-This applies to everything from veggies to meats. ”Something labeled ‘organic’ actually means that 95 percent of the ingredients inside are organic, excluding salt and water.”
+“No synthetic fertilizers, sewage sludge, synthetic pesticides, irradiation, GMO, or antibiotics/growth hormones can be used on organic foods,” says dietitian Monica Auslander, MS, RD, LD/N. This applies to everything from veggies to meats. ”Something labeled ‘organic’ actually means that 95 percent of the ingredients inside are organic, excluding salt and water.”

 In translation: yes, eating all organic is good.
 So, I decided to go for it and tweak my diet to the O side.
 Would I feel any different if I decided to make the switch, aside from a whack to my wallet?
 There was only one way to find out.
-The task: eat organic and nothing but organic for one week, no exceptions.
-Here are the four lessons I learned from switching to an organic diet:
+The task: Eat organic and nothing but organic for one week, no exceptions.

-“The most important thing to do is check labels at the supermarket, looking for the ‘certified organic’ label,” says Lyuda Bouzinova, co-founder of Mission Lean, ACE nutrition specialist.
+“The most important thing to do is check labels at the supermarket, looking for the ‘certified organic’ label,” says Lyuda Bouzinova, co-founder of Mission Lean and ACE-certified nutrition specialist.
 “If you pick something up that doesn’t explicitly say ‘certified organic,’ then you can safely assume it’s not.
 Another trick is to look out for PLU codes that start with the number 9.”

 Moral of the story: this particular grocery trip took about three times as long as possible.
 Convenient?
 Not exactly.
 But hey!
 My health, I thought.
 So I kept my eye on the prize.

-Because the fruits and vegetables you’re eating are super fresh and without pesticides, that means that typically they’ll spoil faster.
+Because the fruits and vegetables you’re eating are super fresh and free from pesticides, they typically spoil faster.
 My trick?
 Freezing a lot of my favorites.
-I froze strawberries, bananas, and blueberries for smoothie and oatmeal mix-ins, and then chopped vegetables like zucchini, snap peas, carrots, and onions for stir-frys.
+I froze strawberries, bananas, and blueberries for smoothie and oatmeal mix-ins, and chopped vegetables like zucchini, snap peas, carrots, and onions for stir-frys.
 I found that non-frozen produce had a shelf life of maybe three days, tops.

-I felt like my digestion got an added boost.
 Not to be TMI, but everything felt super regular while eating organic.
-I attribute this to two things: 1.
-Definitely an upped amount of leafy greens and high-fiber foods and 2.
-An upped amount of water.
-Since I didn’t want to fill my days (or my stomach) with organic fruit and nut bars in my quest to eat all organic, I made a concentrated effort to reach for my Swell water bottle and chug down H20 instead of snacking.
+I attribute this to two things: First, that I definitely upped my intake of leafy greens and high-fiber foods.
+And, second: I drank more water.
+Since I didn’t want to fill my days (or my stomach) with organic fruit and nut bars in my quest to eat all organic, I made a concentrated effort to reach for my water bottle and chug down H20 instead of snacking.

 Within five days of cleaning up my diet, I distinctly remember looking in the mirror after rolling out of bed one Thursday morning.
 My skin looked brighter, and the small bumps that I typically see on my forehead (my dermatologist says these are due to my constant exercise habits/dehydrated skin) were super minimal.
 Yes.
 Please.

 Again, it’s super expensive to eat all organic.
 Did I feel good?
 For sure.
 And I loved my skin.
 But for me, spending almost double isn’t really worth the health benefits.
-There’s nothing wrong with that, says nutrition consultant Dr. Mike Roussell, PhD, and co-founder of Neuro Coffee.
+There’s nothing wrong with that, says nutrition consultant Dr. Mike Roussell, PhD.

 “Eating fruits and vegetables of any sort is much better than eating fewer because you can’t afford to eat ample amounts of the organic version,” he says.
 “If you need to triage your organic food intake opt for buying the organic version of soft skinned and fleshy fruits and vegetables —strawberries, peaches, nectarines, and tomatoes consistency are found to have the highest levels of pesticides.”